apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Shannen Doherty's doctor reveals her 'sad' final moments before death: 'She wasn't ready to leave'**
+**Israeli strike on central Gaza school reportedly kills 22**

-You can read more about it [here](https://nypost.com/2024/07/16/entertainment/shannen-dohertys-doctor-reveals-her-sad-final-moments-before-death-she-wasnt-ready-to-leave/).
+You can read more about it [here](https://www.bbc.com/news/articles/cd1631w5n9vo).

 ## Requirements
 - Python 3.8